schernesky/CS50-Final/README.md

 First, download `garden.zip`, which contains all of the relevant html, css, py, and sql files.
 These pages require no additional setup, and all databases are already set up and have current user data.

 Then, as I do not have my own domain, you should run the code on your own browser by running `flask run` in your terminal and opening the website when prompted.

+### Note on Website

+While I do have a live website for my app (https://leaf-me-alone-virtual-garden.onrender.com/) it is not currently functional since you cannot register or login on it, since the `users` database is local to my computer, so it cannot sync with new users.
+If I were to continue the project my first goal would be to make a usable website.

+However, you can still log in using a test account (username: "test" password: "1234") which should enable the functionality of the website.

 ## Usage